carnivuth/mobile_systems/pages/android/ACTIVITY.md

 ## ACTIVITY LIFECICLE

-Activities follow a specific lifecicle graph managed by the android runtime
+Activities follow a specific lifecicle graph managed by the android runtime, where activities cycle a set of states:

+- **running** when activity is visible and is interacting  with the user
+- **paused** the activity is visible but is no more the active one
+- **stopped** the activity is no more visible (*e.g. the user has switched to another application*)
+- **destroyed** the activity is terminated and resources deallocated

 ![](Pasted%20image%2020240610100558.png)

 In general **only one activity is in the running state where it can interact with the user**,but many activities can be processed by the runtime, when an activity is not more visible it transits in the paused/stopped state where it can recover state thanks to the **BUNDLE** object that the android runtime calls back when the activity is resumed

+### ACTIVITY PRIORITIES

+Activities can have different priorities that change the scheduling:

 ## HOW ACTIVITIES INTERACT: TASKS